Sepsis is a potentially life-threatening condition, however it can be easily treated if caught early.

-Symptoms of SEPSIS will present differently between adults and children, below is information to help you identify symptoms in both adults and children.
+Symptoms of sepsis will present differently between adults and children.
+The information below is to help you identify the symptoms.

 How do I spot SEPSIS?

-Seek medical help urgently if you develop any or one of the following:
+Seek medical help urgently if you develop any of the following:

 Slurred speech or confusion

 Extreme shivering or muscle pain

 Passing no urine (in a day)

 It feels like you’re going to die